 - Resources.
 RMIT Online will provide you with cutting-edge online Python resources.
 These tools and forums can be used during the course, or even after completion.

 There’s plenty more to learning Python for beginners, of course, but this should give you an idea of what’s involved.
 All RMIT Online programs are designed alongside industry experts, so you know you’re getting practical, job-ready experience.

 Want to learn Python?
 This is the best place to start.
 Read as much as you can.
 Ask questions.
 Contact the RMIT Online team to talk about your options.
 You can find all of our Python-related news and coverage below.

-To read more about Python and to stay up to date with how RMIT Online is working with industry to help fill skills gaps in Australia check out the blog below
+To read more about Python and to stay up to date with how RMIT Online is working with industry to help fill skills gaps in Australia check out the blogs below

 Is Python the future of AI programming?